felix-seifert/serverless-on-heroku/README.md

 To complete this tutorial, you will need:
 * Around 15 minutes
 * Free account on [heroku.com](http://heroku.com/) and access to it through web browser
-* Working installation of Heroku CLI where you are already logged in.
-For information about how to get started with the Heroku CLI and how to authenticate with it, [click here](https://devcenter.heroku.com/articles/heroku-cli).
+* Working installation of the Heroku command-line interface (CLI) where you are already logged in.
+For information about how to get started with the Heroku CLI and how to authenticate with it, [have a look at Herkou's Dev Center](https://devcenter.heroku.com/articles/heroku-cli).
 * Shell with `curl`
 * Some basic understanding of programming languages